bcgov/data-publication/pages/tips_tricks_webservices.md

 [Web Feature Services (WFS)](https://en.wikipedia.org/wiki/Web_Feature_Service) is  a standardized HTTP interface used to access/query/analyze feature attributes.

+Thanks to [Michelle Douville](https://github.com/webgismd/) for all her hard work on these services and documentation.

 |**AUDIENCE**|  |  |  |  |
 |:---:|:---:|:---:|:---:|:---:|
 | *Audience 1* | *Audience 2* | *Audience 3* | *Audience 4* | *Audience 5* |